sorbet/sorbet/website/docs/error-reference.md

 This error is like [7003](#7003), but for calls using `super`.

-That is, then difference is that Sorbet checks whether a method with the same name as the enclosing method exists on any ancestor of the current method.
+That is, the difference is that Sorbet checks whether a method with the same name as the enclosing method exists on any ancestor of the current method.

 This error is caused by most of the same reasons that cause [7003](#7003), so